Sue Thomas: F.B.Eye: Bobby Manning

 Bobby Manning (played by Rick Peters) is a charming Australian.
 He provides a much-needed sense of humour and is best mates with Jack.
 They are similar ages and share a love of sports and the single life.
 Bobby is also a recovering gambling addict, and still attends Gamblers' Anonymous.
 However, only Jack knows about this, as it could effectively mean the end of Bobby's career with the FBI; Bobby experienced a relapse in "The Gambler", when an undercover operation required him to infiltrate a poker game to capture a notorious criminal, but after he lost most of the money donated by the FBI in a game outside the official match, he played one final game with the criminals he had been infiltrating to win back the money and then called the operation off.
 From the first season, Bobby dated Darcy D'Angelo (Polly Shannon), a journalist who initially wrote a very scathing story on the FBI before Bobby's genuinely emotional appeal won over her cynical point of view, but the two broke up in the third season when Darcy accepted an offer of a high-profile job in Los Angeles.
 Shortly after this, he and Tara discover a mutual attraction, and they eventually kiss in the episode "Troy Story", although they decide not to follow it up at the time.
 Bobby is highly protective of the women he works with.
 When he was a child, his father left his mother, but she has since remarried.
 Bobby is close to both his mother and stepfather, who still live someplace in Australia.
 He has a bitter relationship with his biological father, although it improves after his father helps the team track down a notorious criminal and returns to prison when he could have escaped.
 He is the only one in the office other than Myles who knows very few signs.
 As Manning, Rick Peters played an Elvis impersonator in an episode.
-Rick Peters later played Elvis in the 2016 film, Elvis & Nixon.